Pentagrams and Pomegranates

 She didn't think Ellen and Virginia would have been particularly accepting of that arrangement either.

 "If you do this, does that mean that you'll experience the dreams instead?"
-Amoretta asked worriedly, her fingers that rested patiently in her lap wrapping around one another in distress.
+Amoretta asked worriedly, her fingers that had until this point rested patiently in her lap wrapping around one another in distress.

 Grabiner closed his eyes briefly, because this was a question he had expected from her.